The XL4015 Adjustable DC-DC Step-Down Module can can step-down the input voltage to a range of 1.25 – 35V at up to 4.5A.

 Output filter cap: The output filter cap is rated for 35V which limits the max voltage output slightly, so we derate it slightly to 35V on the output

-Heat sink: The modules come with a small heat sink that can be applied to the XL4015 converter IC, but the heat sink is small and has to be applied to the plastic body of the device since the thermal tab is soldered to the board, so it is not very effective in removing heat even when forced air is applied.
+Heat sink: The modules come with a heat sink that can be applied to the XL4015 converter IC.
+The supplied heat sink is either small or almost too large to fit and in either case it has to be applied to the plastic body of the device since the thermal tab is soldered to the board, so it is not very effective in removing heat even when forced air is applied.

 Built-in XL4015 protections: The XL4015 converter IC has built-in thermal shutdown and current limiting, but we found that if an excessive load beyond its specs it applied suddenly, the chip can fail before a safe shutdown can occur.
 If you are trying to find the max output of this module, it is best to load it gradually to avoid possible permanent damage.